A Survey of Reinforcement Learning For Economics: Offline Reinforcement Learning

+The comparison links the simulation directly to the pessimism theory in Section~\ref{sec:offline_algorithms}.
+FQI reaches 24.7\% because the $\max_{a'}$ operator selects overestimated Q-values at out-of-distribution actions, and 200 bootstrap iterations compound the errors geometrically \citep{Fujimoto2019}.
+CQL and IQL-argmax remain near 92\% because the conservative penalty in Definition~\ref{def:cql} and expectile-V in Definition~\ref{def:iql} suppress out-of-distribution Q-values.
+The BC value of 96.8\% measures the performance the pessimism methods sacrifice for that protection.
+BCQ-D's threshold in Definition~\ref{def:bcq} similarly trades imitation fidelity for an action constraint.
+On this near-on-policy dataset, pessimism can underperform pure imitation.
+The coverage experiment measures what changes as the behavioral policy degrades.

-Figure~\ref{fig:offline_coverage} varies the behavioral noise parameter $\epsilon_b \in \{0.05, 0.3, 0.9\}$.
-CQL and IQL remain above the BC baseline across all coverage levels, confirming that both pessimism mechanisms provide robustness to the data distribution.
-FQI exhibits non-monotone behavior: it peaks at moderate coverage ($\epsilon_b = 0.3$) where partial exploration controls the overestimation cascade, but collapses at both extremes.\footnote{At high $\epsilon_b$, the near-uniform behavioral policy provides Q-function targets across all actions, giving the unconstrained $\max_{a'}$ operator more opportunities to select overestimated values rather than fewer.} BCQ collapses at $\epsilon_b = 0.9$ because a nearly uniform behavioral policy renders the action constraint vacuous, reducing BCQ to unconstrained FQI.
-These coverage patterns connect directly to the concentrability framework (Definition~\ref{def:concentrability}): as $\epsilon_b$ decreases, the concentrability coefficient $C^*$ grows because the optimal policy's state-action occupancy diverges from the behavioral policy's, and the $1/\sqrt{N_h(s_h, a_h)}$ terms in~\eqref{eq:pevi_bound} become large at states the optimal policy visits.
-CQL and IQL remain robust because their conservative adjustments scale with data sparsity, while FQI lacks this adaptive correction.
+Figure~\ref{fig:offline_coverage} varies the behavioral noise parameter $\epsilon_b \in \{0.05, 0.3, 0.9\}$, where $\epsilon_b$ is the mixing weight on uniform-random action sampling against the state-dependent kernel.
+At $\epsilon_b = 0.05$ the kernel dominates and the dataset is near-on-policy; at $\epsilon_b = 0.9$ the behavioral is nearly uniform and the dataset offers little state-conditional signal.
+BC stays at 95--97\% across all coverage levels because the cross-entropy objective still recovers the empirical state-conditional mode even from a noisy dataset.
+CQL and IQL-argmax also stay near 92\% throughout, confirming that both pessimism mechanisms provide stable robustness to data distribution.
+FQI is uniformly catastrophic, sitting between 17\% and 27\% across all coverage levels; the overestimation cascade is severe regardless of dataset breadth.
+BCQ-D tracks CQL and IQL-argmax at $\epsilon_b \in \{0.05, 0.3\}$ but collapses to 25.6\% at $\epsilon_b = 0.9$ because a nearly uniform behavioral renders the threshold constraint vacuous, reducing BCQ-D to unconstrained FQI.
+DT and RvS match BC at $\epsilon_b \in \{0.05, 0.3\}$ but drop to 86\% at $\epsilon_b = 0.9$; with the kernel mode washed out, the return-conditioning extrapolation has less in-distribution support to guide the policy and the supervised objective offers no mechanism to penalize unsupported actions.
+These patterns connect directly to the concentrability framework (Definition~\ref{def:concentrability}): as $\epsilon_b$ grows, the optimal policy's state-action occupancy diverges from the behavioral policy's, and the $1/\sqrt{N_h(s_h, a_h)}$ terms in~\eqref{eq:pevi_bound} become large at states the optimal policy visits.
+CQL and IQL-argmax remain robust because their conservative adjustments scale with data sparsity, while FQI lacks this adaptive correction and BCQ-D's hard threshold breaks down once the behavioral is too diffuse for the threshold to bind.